Reading Smart Meters: IR, D0 & SML Explained Simply

 - Real-time consumption visible

-- Analyze the process
+- Analyze trends

-- Export/further processing possible
+- Export / further processing possible

-- Integration into the Smart Home
+- Integration into Smart Home

 No – you are only accessing the optical interface in read-only mode.